Periods and harmonic analysis on spherical varieties: Explicit Plancherel formula

 Note that the Radon transform maps $C^{\infty}_c(X_{\Theta})$ into $C^{\infty}(X^h_{\Theta}, \delta_{\Theta})$, but we do not know, a priori, that the image is contained in $C^{\infty}(X^h_{\Theta}, \delta_{\Theta})_X$.
 This is why we omit an arrow at the upper left.
 (It can be shown that the image is indeed in this space.)

 We denote by

 the morphisms obtained by following the arrows in the above diagram.
 We refer to $E_{\Theta, \sigma}^*$ as the \emph{adjoint normalized Eisenstein integral}.
 (The adjoints of \emph{unnormalized} Eisenstein integrals, already encountered in \eqref{Eisenstein-unnormalized}, are essentially the operators above without the last arrow representing $RT_\Theta^{-1}$.)
 The established language in the harmonic analysis of real symmetric spaces would suggest calling it (normalized) \emph{Fourier transform}, but we prefer to reserve the term ``Fourier transform'' for additive groups.
-The \emph{normalized Eisenstein integral} is the adjoint map:
+Now $E_{\Theta, \sigma}^*$ is defined a priori in a Zariski-dense subset of each twisting class; let us note that this automatically means that it is defined in a {\em full measure} subset of the unitary axis of the twisting class.